tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - In the BIG-IP Configuration Utility, open the **DoS Configuration >> Protection Profiles** page and click the **Create** button.

-- Name the profile dos_behavioral and **select** the "HTTP Families". **Click** the HTTP Vector page to configure.
+- Name the profile **dos_behavioral** and **select** the "HTTP Families". **Click** the "edit" pencil on the right side of the  HTTP Vector page to configure.
-Click "Behavioral Bad Actor".
-The Fly Out opens and unselect "Bad Actor Detection".

 - **Click** The "HTTP Group Configuration"
 -Place the "Operation Mode" into Blocking
 -The "Behavioral Base Attributes" into Standard Mitigation -Signature Detection Selected.
+- **Commit Changes to System**

 This places this profile into a behavioral based detection profile.
+No vectors are used in this demo.

 Task 2 – Create Protected Object and Launch Attack
 --------------------------------------------------

-- In the BIG-IP Configuration Utility, open the **DoS Protection > Quick Configuration** page and in the Protected Objects section click
+- In the BIG-IP Configuration Utility, open the **DoS Protection >> Quick Configuration** page and in the Protected Objects section click
    **Create**.

 - Configure a protected object using the following information, and then click **Save**.